 Since entering Parliament, Michael has been a vocal advocate for his community, fighting to deliver better outcomes for the people of Deakin.
 In particular, Michael is dedicated to improved infrastructure, community safety, and supporting local community and sporting groups.

 Michael is honoured to represent the constituents of Deakin in the Federal Parliament.
+He is currently the Minister for Housing and the Assistant Treasurer in the Morrison Government.
 He has previously served in the Ministry as Assistant Minister to the Treasurer and on a number of parliamentary committees, including as the Chairman of the Parliamentary Joint Committee on Intelligence & Security.